Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

 How can students communicate their results?
-Although they are able to copy results from a spreadsheet into a report as part of a written write-up, this process is not ideal \citep{baumer2014}.
+Although they are able to copy results from a spreadsheet into a written report, this ``cut and paste'' process is not ideal or recommended \citep{baumer2014}.
+More generally, version control \citep{beckman:2021} is an important aspect of data science and is an area where there is a need for improved tools \citep{NAP25104}.
 While recent improvements in Google Sheets version history allow for a user to manually trace through some granularity of edits and adjustments, without significant effort and thought, it is quite challenging to produce a fully \emph{Reproducible workflow}.
-The situation is worse for other common spreadsheet tools.
-Version control \citep{beckman:2021} is an important aspect of data science and is an area where there is a need for improved tools \citep{NAP25104}.
+The situation is worse for other common spreadsheet tools, which led to our informal grade of C for this item in the framework.